 In March 2011 the 4th National Audit Project (NAP4) of The Royal College of Anaesthetists and The Difficult Airway Society published a comprehensive review of all reported major airway management complications occurring in the UK over a period of one year.

-Insufficient availability of equipment for management of the difficult airway in the OR, ER and ICU was considered among the major causative factors contributing to poor patient outcomes.1
+Insufficient availability of equipment for management of the difficult airways in the OR, ER and ICU was considered among the major causative factors contributing to poor patient outcomes.1

 50% of ICU airway complications resulted in death2